pnp/sp-dev-fx-webparts/samples/react-redux-async-immutablejs/README.md

   - react
   createdDate: 8/1/2017 12:00:00 AM
 ---
-# SharePoint Framework webpart sample using React, Redux and ImmutableJS
+# SharePoint Framework web part sample using React, Redux and ImmutableJS

 ## Summary
-SharePoint Framework webpart which uses [Redux](http://redux.js.org/) to maintain a single state for the entire application and [ImmutableJS](https://facebook.github.io/immutable-js/) to create performant state trees.
+SharePoint Framework web part which uses [Redux](http://redux.js.org/) to maintain a single state for the entire application and [ImmutableJS](https://facebook.github.io/immutable-js/) to create performant state trees.

 Redux AJAX actions are used together with the SharePoint REST API to display lists in your site.
 You can also add a new list to the site from this webpart.